sodadata/docs/api-docs/public-api-to-grafana.md

 ## Visualize scan results in a Grafana dashboard

 1. Log into your Grafana account, select My Account, then launch Grafana Cloud.
-2. Follow Grafana's <a href="https://grafana.com/docs/grafana-cloud/connect-externally-hosted/data-sources/postgres/" target="_blank">PostgreSQL data source</a> instructions to add your data source with the check results.
+2. Follow Grafana's <a href="https://grafana.com/docs/grafana-cloud/connect-externally-hosted/data-sources/postgres/" target="_blank">PostgreSQL data source</a> instructions to add your data source which contains the Soda check results.
 3. Follow Grafana's <a href="https://grafana.com/docs/grafana-cloud/visualizations/dashboards/build-dashboards/create-dashboard/" target="_blank"> Create a dashboard</a> instructions to create a new dashboard.
 Use the following details for reference in the Edit panel for Visualizations.
 * In the Queries tab, configure a Query using Builder or Code, then Run query on the data source.
 Toggle the Table view at the top to see Query results.
 * In the Transformations tab, create, edit, or delete Transformations that transform Query results into the data and format that Visualization needs.